cap-js/docs/node.js/core-services.md

 exports['foo.bar.Boo'] = class Bar {...}
 ```

-The exports' names must **match the servce definitions' fully-qualified names**.
+The exports' names must **match the fully-qualified names of the service definitions**.

 :::